mathesar-foundation/mathesar-wiki/docs/team/worklogs/brent.md

 ## Actively working on

-### Meetings
-- 1:1 with Anish
-- 1:1 with Aritra

 ### Release 0.1.3
-- Making images
-- Testing release

-### Projects
-- Going back through RSQLA 2, 3, 4 writeups and updating them
+- Deploying to demo setup

 ### Preexisting DB compatibility
 - Start organizing some basic meta issues around known problems (we can add more)

 ### User help
 - Conduct a round of follow-up with various users.

+## 2023-08-31

+I've been lax about filling these in for a few days.
+My work has involved

+- the release,
+- hunting related bugs, and
+- deployment of the release.

+I'm resetting to get back on track.

+### Meetings
+- Met with Ghislaine to discuss user niche

+### Deployment
+- Deployed new version to mathesar.ito.com
+- Deployed new version to cci.mathesar.org
+- Double-checked staging.mathesar.org
+- Worked on demo deployment

 ## 2023-08-23